 For example, as discussed above, the changes to the authority of the Securities and Exchange Commission (SEC) elsewhere in the bill would greatly weaken the agency's ability to win administrative cases and levy civil monetary penalties in the first place.
-The bill would allow a defendant to opt-out of the administrative process in favor of court enforcement,78 making it much more difficult and cumbersome for the SEC to impose civil monetary penalties at all.
-It would also greatly narrow the SEC's ability to bar individuals found guilty of wrongdoing from working in a wide range of Wall Street jobs.79
+The bill would allow a defendant to opt-out of the administrative process in favor of court enforcement, he much more difficult and cumbersome for the SEC to impose civil monetary penalties at all.
+It would also greatly narrow the SEC's ability to bar individuals found guilty of wrongdoing from working in a wide range of Wall Street jobs. he authority of the Securities and Exchange Commission (SEC) ability to bar individuals found guilty of wrongdoing from working in a wide range of Wall Street jobs.